McNally v R: Background

 Justine McNally and a girl, referred to in court records as M, met on an online gaming site.
 McNally was a Scottish 13-year-old, and M was a year younger and living in London.
 On the site, McNally used a male avatar named Scott.
 Over three and a half years, the two developed an internet relationship which became sexual.

 McNally and M met for the first time in person after M's 16th birthday, in March 2011.
 McNally presented as a boy, wore a dildo underneath trousers, and went by the name Scott.
 Over the next few months, McNally visited M four times.
 On the first visit, they kissed, and M received oral sex from McNally.
 McNally declined to receive oral sex from M. M also brought condoms, intending to have intercourse with McNally, but McNally declined.
 It was alleged that McNally penetrated M with the dildo, but McNally denied this charge and it was not pursued.

 On the second occasion, M and McNally engaged in further sexual activity.
 On the third visit, they talked about having sex but McNally expressed disinterest in trying again.
 On the fourth visit, M's mother confronted McNally about "really being a girl".
 M's mother told M about her suspicions, and McNally revealed to M a Facebook profile in McNally's birth name, Justine.
 M felt "physically sick" and said that McNally had lied to her for four years.

 On 7 November 2011, M's mother made a complaint to McNally's school, and the police were notified.
 M said she was heterosexual and would not have engaged in sexual activity with "Scott" if she had known that McNally was a girl.

-In 2012, McNally pled guilty to six counts of sexual assault by penetration under the Sexual Offences Act 2003.
+In 2012, McNally pleaded guilty to six counts of sexual assault by penetration under the Sexual Offences Act 2003.
 McNally was sentenced on each count to 3 years of detention and received a three-year restraining order prohibiting contact with M or her mother.